adash-ahk/adash.ahk/readme.md

 ## .fill
-Fills elements of array with value from start up to, but not including, end.
+Fills elements of array with `value` from start up to, but not including, `end`.

 > [!Note]
 > This method mutates the array.